Houses, Women and Children

 Greek houses were quite different to ones we have today.
 They were usually built all on one level, around a central courtyard.
 In Athens, these would usually be quite cramped and entire families and their slaves would often be squeezed into one small house!

 In nice houses, and usually at the front, there would be a room called the andron.
 This was the area reserved for men and would be the place where guests were received or where drinking parties were held.
 The women’s quarters, called the gynaeceum, were inside the house and was where women were expected to stay!
+Another important feature was the hearth - a kind of fireplace which acted as a shrine to the goddess of the home, Hestia.

 Women had very little control over their lives in Ancient Greece and were seen almost like a possession of their father or husband!
 They were expected to stay indoors and carry out ‘women’s tasks’, like looking after children, making clothes or collecting water.